BarryDigby/barrydigby.github.io/Week_2/BASH.md

 Performing a single sample analysis and a joint cohort analysis follow the same steps covered below.

 ## Haplotype Caller {#haplotype}
-Call germline SNPs and indels via local re-assembly of haplotypes via:
+Call germline SNPs and indels via local re-assembly of haplotypes by:

 1. *Defining active regions*
     - The program determines which regions of the genome it needs to operate on (active regions), based on the presence of evidence for variation.